YNawal/ProosperLoan_EDA/README.md

 # Files description

-./data/ contains zip floder of Prosper loan dataset I have used in this work.
+* The data folder contains zip folder of Prosper loan dataset I have used in this work.

-./projecttemplate.rmd is a markdown file containig all R code used to completing this work
+* projecttemplate.rmd is a markdown file containig all R code used to completing this work

-./projecttemplate.html is an html version of this work.
+* projecttemplate.html is an html version of this work.